tobspr/RenderPipeline-Tutorials/Creating-A-Scene/README.md

 ## Creating your scene

 I will not focus in depth about how to model a scene, and we will really keep it simple here.
-Assuming we already modelled this geometry (notice I deleted the standard light and camera):
+Assuming we already modeled this geometry (notice I deleted the standard light and camera):

 <img src="scene_part1.png" />